-This year’s theme is ‘See how it Grows: Gardening, Cooking and Eating with Children’.
-We want to find ways of involving children in gardening, cooking with fresh vegetables, herbs and fruit, and enjoying the results!
-We’ll be continuing our work with local schools encouraging gardening (see Schools liaison).
+For 2017 our theme was ‘See how it Grows: Gardening, Cooking and Eating with Children’.
+We looked at ways of involving children in gardening, cooking with fresh vegetables, herbs and fruit, and enjoying the results!

-In connection with our theme, this year we gave seven primary schools in Alton an apple tree, and in conjunction with Energy Alton, we showed Project Wild Thing, a film which looks at the importance of getting children away from their screens, and letting them discover and explore the great out-doors.
+In conjunction with Energy Alton, we showed Project Wild Thing, a film which looks at the importance of getting children away from their screens, and letting them discover and explore the great out-doors.

 Our 2016 theme was ‘Greening the Grey’ – inspired by the ‘Greening Grey Britain‘ RHS initiative.
 We supported opportunities to reverse the trend towards dull, concreted front-gardens and drives, which are no good for wildlife, and no good for us humans!